 How do I get to the starting point of the Ausangate Trek?

 The starting point of the Ausangate Trek is typically the village of Tinki, which is located approximately 3 hours from Cusco.
-You can get to Tinki by bus or private transportation from Cusco.
-Your tour operator will typically arrange transportation for you.
+We will arrange the transportation for you.

 What is the difficulty level of the Ausangate Trek?